talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 trust policy, which references the Identity Provider's ARN
 - When GitHub Actions runs, it presents an OIDC token, which AWS validates against the Identity Provider, then allows assuming the role
+- **Bidirectional Trust**: For multi-account setups, both the deployment account roles and the state account role must trust each other in their respective Trust Relationships

 **Important Notes:**